-Male rhinoplasty is becoming increasingly common with many men realising that they don’t have to put up with having a nose which is unsightly or which they can’t breath through.
+Male rhinoplasty is becoming increasingly common with many men realising that they don’t have to put up with having a nose which is unsightly or which they can’t breathe through.
 The reasons for a male having a rhinoplasty are many and include the following:

 Men often have had trauma to their nose, which results in them having a higher degree of problems with breathing through the nose.
-This trauma is commonly caused as a result of sport.
+This trauma is commonly a result of sport.
 Associated with this trauma comes the obvious changes in appearance of the nose.
 As a general rule it is recommended that you have stopped playing contact sport before having a rhinoplasty performed.

-Before having a rhinoplasty it is important to establish what the goals of the operation will be.
+Before having a rhinoplasty, it is important to establish what the goals of the operation will be.
 Common goals of male rhinoplasty include:

 Straightening the nose is different for each patient and Dr Robinson will tailor the operation to suit your needs.
 The general steps of the operation include: